Eucalyptus mannensis

-Eucalyptus mannensis, commonly known as Mann Range mallee, is a species of mallee that is native to Western Australia, South Australian and the Northern Territory.
+Eucalyptus mannensis, commonly known as Mann Range mallee, is a species of mallee that is native to Western Australia, South Australia and the Northern Territory.
 It has rough bark at the base of the trunk, smooth bark above, narrow lance-shaped adult leaves, flower buds in groups of between seven and eleven, creamy white flowers and hemispherical fruit.

 Description

 Eucalyptus mannensis is a mallee, rarely a straggly tree, that typically grows to a height of 2-10 m and forms a lignotuber.
 It has rough, flaky or fibrous bark on the lower part of the trunk, smooth greyish bark above.
 Young plants and coppice regrowth have dull, greyish green, lance-shaped leaves that are 45-85 mm long and 8-20 mm wide.
 Adult leaves are the same shade of glossy green on both sides, narrow lance-shaped to narrow elliptical, 65-115 mm long and 7-23 mm wide, tapering to a petiole 7-20 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 3-10 mm long, the individual buds on pedicels 1-5 mm long.
 Mature buds are oval, 5-8 mm long and 3-5 mm wide with a conical or rounded operculum.
 Flowering occurs from April to October and the flowers are creamy white.
 The fruit is a woody, hemispherical capsule 3-6 mm long and 5-8 mm wide.